abrotman/ietf_aggregate_reporting/draft-brotman-aggregate-performance-reporting.md

                versions as it relates to the data contained within.
-An example might be that the MBP adds or removes some action from the "positive" feedback field, and therefore alters the version string to illustrate the dmarcation.
+An example might be that the MBP adds or removes some action from the "positive" feedback field, and therefore alters the version string to illustrate the demarcation.

 source:        The common name of the reporting entity.
 If a company is
                reporting on behalf of a MBP, that MBP name should be in